Fentanyl Addiction: Symptoms, Causes, Risk, Treatment and Prevention

 What are the Different Forms of Fentanyl?

-Fentanyl is available in various forms, including transdermal patches, oral tablets, IV injections, nasal sprays, and subcutaneous injections:
+Fentanyl is available in various forms, including transdermal patches, oral tablets, IV injections, nasal sprays, and subcutaneous injections.

-• Intravenous Injection: Fentanyl can be administered intravenously (IV) for rapid onset of pain relief or anesthesia induction.
-This form is commonly used in medical settings such as hospitals and surgical procedures.
+Intravenous Injection | Administered IV for rapid onset of pain relief or anesthesia induction. | Used in hospitals and surgical procedures. |

-• Sublingual Tablets: Fentanyl sublingual tablets are placed under the tongue for rapid absorption into the bloodstream.
-They are used for the treatment of breakthrough pain in opioid-tolerant patients.
+Sublingual Tablets | Placed under the tongue for rapid absorption into the bloodstream. | Treatment of breakthrough pain in opioid-tolerant patients. |

 It’s important to note that misuse or abuse of fentanyl, in any form, leads to severe respiratory depression, overdose, and death, if treatment isn’t available.